jklappenbach/cajeta/cmake/README.md

 ANTLR4_TAG - branch/tag used for building antlr4 library
 ```

-`ANTLR4_TAG` is set to master branch by default to keep antlr4 updated.
-However, it will be required to rebuild after every `clean` is called.
-Set `ANTLR4_TAG` to a desired commit hash value to avoid rebuilding after every `clean` and keep the build stable, at the cost of not automatically update to latest commit.
+`ANTLR4_TAG` is set to master branch by default to keep the antlr4 library up to date.
+However, this will require a rebuild after every `clean` is called.
+Set `ANTLR4_TAG` to a desired commit hash value to avoid rebuilding after every `clean` and keep the build stable, at the cost of not automatically updating to latest commit.

-The ANTLR C++ runtime source is downloaded from GitHub by default.
-However, users may specify `ANTLR4_ZIP_REPOSITORY` to list the zip file from [ANTLR downloads](http://www.antlr.org/download.html) (under *C++ Target*).
-This variable can list a zip file included in the project directory; this is useful for maintaining a canonical source for each new build.
+By defualt the ANTLR C++ runtime source is cloned from GitHub.
+However, users may specify `ANTLR4_ZIP_REPOSITORY` in order to download source as a zip file from [ANTLR downloads](http://www.antlr.org/download.html) (under *C++ Target*) or other locations.
+For example, this variable could list a zip file included in your the project directory.
+This is useful for maintaining a canonical source tree for each new build.

 Visual C++ compiler users may want to additionally define `ANTLR4_WITH_STATIC_CRT` before including the file.
 Set `ANTLR4_WITH_STATIC_CRT` to true if ANTLR4 C++ runtime library should be compiled with `/MT` flag, otherwise will be compiled with `/MD` flag.
 This variable has a default value of `OFF`.
 Changing `ANTLR4_WITH_STATIC_CRT` after building the library may require reinitialization of CMake or `clean` for the library to get rebuilt.